How To Earn American Airlines Lifetime Elite Status

 That being said, if your work or personal travel has put you within striking distance of lifetime status, I think it makes sense to aim to earn it.

 American Airlines has five status levels (if you include the exclusive Concierge Key,) but only two can be earned for life: Gold and Platinum.

-If you need a refresher of each status level, you can check out our guide to American Airlines, but in brief:
+If you need a refresher of each status level,

 - Gold and Platinum both get you complimentary awards for flights 500-miles or less, plus upgrades using 500-mile upgrades for longer flights.
 The higher the status, the better the chance of an upgrade.